75th Regiment of Foot (Prince of Wales's Regiment)

 The 75th Regiment of Foot (Prince of Wales's Regiment) was an infantry regiment of the British Army from 1778 to 1783.
+It was named after the future King George IV.

-The regiment was raised in Wales in January 1778 and named after the future King George IV.
-Apart from some officers seconded to North America, the regiment remained based in Wales until it was disbanded in 1783.
+The regiment was raised in Wales in January 1778 as a home defence unit to free up more experienced garrisons for fighting in North America.
+Apart from some officers seconded to North America, the regiment remained based in Britain throughout its short existence.

+In 1783, following the conclusion of the American Revolutionary War with The Treaty of Paris, the regiment received orders to be disbanded as part of post-war military reductions.
+During the disbandment at Bristol, a mutiny broke out among the disgruntled troops.
+Captain Thomas Picton (nephew of Regimental Colonel, William Picton) intervened directly, personally seizing the ringleader and quelling the uprising.
+The unit was fully disbanded later that year.